THEOplayer/documentation/theoplayer/how-to-guides/11-ui/07-how-to-insert-a-button.md

 }
 ```

-### Legacy Android SDK (4.12.x)

-The Web SDK code should be included in your Android (TV) project.
-[This article](../../../theoplayer_versioned_docs/version-v4/faq/01-how-to-add-css-or-javascript-files-to-android-ios.md) explains how you can add CSS and JavaScript files to your project.
-The sample project below demonstrates a reference implementation.

-### Legacy iOS SDK (4.12.x)

-The Web SDK code above should be included in your iOS project.
-[This article](../../../theoplayer_versioned_docs/version-v4/faq/01-how-to-add-css-or-javascript-files-to-android-ios.md) explains how you can add CSS and JavaScript files to your project.
-The sample project below demonstrates a reference implementation.

 ### Android SDK

 Since JavaScript injection is not available on the native Android SDK, you can add a button in a native way to the platform and use THEOplayer APIs for its function.